Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 <div>
 <img src="/img_tableau/Percentage Distribution of User Rides per Day of the Week.png" width="750" align="center">
 </div>
 Based on the graph, Thursday is the peak day for member rides, while Saturday is the most popular for casual users, with these days accounting for 15.13% and 15.41% of weekly rides respectively.
-Conversely, the least favored days are Sunday for members and Monday for casual users.
+Conversely, the least favored days are Sunday for members and Monday for casual users. <br />

 <div>
 <img src="/img_tableau/Number of Bike Type Usages per Day of the Week.png" width="750" align="center">